usark21/BDD-CucumberJVM-Selenium/README.md

 cucumberjvm-basic-framework
 ===========================

-A basic Cucumber-JVM framework to demonstrate Java Step Definitions with Selenium WebDriver for automating a common web application in BDD.
+A basic BDD automation framework featuring Cucumber-JVM java step defs with Selenium WebDriver in testing a common web application.